lsamano/Moon-Harvest-CLI-Game-v2/README.md

 - Shear your sheep every three days

 ### 🤝 Get to Know the Town
-- Coming Soon!
 - Clara, the intelligent war strategist
 - Bellita, the loving ranch owner
-- Ven, the vendor!
+- Ven, the charismatic vendor
+- More Coming Soon!

 ### 🐶 Daily Life
 - Game follows a daily cycle - Sleep to advance the game
 - Enjoy randomized flavor text interactions with your dog
+- Pet your dog!
 - Rename yourself or your dog at any time
 - Check your inventory at any time
 - (*New!*) Choose a game difficulty; Easy, Medium, or Hard